Enrich your management education with technological skills

 WHY COMBINE MANAGEMENT STUDIES WITH TECHNOLOGY?

-DOES THIS PROGRAM ADDRESS PERSONS WITH PRIOR KNOWLEDGE IN TECHNOLOGY, OR GRADUATES OF PURE MANAGEMENT PROGRAMS?
+DOES THIS PROGRAM ADDRESS PERSONS WITH PRIOR KNOWLEDGE OF TECHNOLOGY, OR GRADUATES OF PURE MANAGEMENT PROGRAMS?

 Both!
 Whether you want to follow your passion for science and technology while fostering your career in management, or whether you want to top your business studies with education in technology or the natural sciences – the Master of Science in Management & Technology is the right choice.